Sonia Almarcha

 Sonia Almarcha (born 1972) is a Spanish actress.

 Early life and education

 Born in Pinoso, province of Alicante, in 1972, Almarcha studied at and graduated from Valencia's Dramatic Art School (1986–1989).
-She further trained her acting chops at the William Layton lab, also taking diverse acting courses.
+She further trained as an actress at the William Layton lab, also taking diverse acting courses.

 Career

 She landed her television debut role in 1995 in the series ¡Ay, Señor, Señor!, and her debut in a feature film in the 1996 film Suburbs.

 Her film performance in Jaime Rosales' Solitary Fragments (2007) earned her a Best New Actress award at the 17th Actors and Actresses Union Awards.

+For her work in Orson West, where she played a lead actress returning to her birthplace, she earned a nomination for Best Film Actress in a Leading Role at the 22nd Actors and Actresses Union Awards.